NinjaWeedle/CSRacing-Evolution/README.md

 on 2 detailed tracks in 7 different event types.
 Compete with your friends for the best times in Time Trials, Conquer the 6 championships of Special Events, or just test your car's top speed in Machine Test.
 You can also race in returning events like Regulation, Ladder, Custom Spec and the challenging Car Specific races.
 How you race is for you to decide.

-NOTE: This game is designed for the M+ revisons and/or Python Editions of the CE, and as a result it may run a bit slow on older models without use of a program like FASTER.
+NOTE: This game is designed for the M+ revisions and/or Python Editions of the CE, and as a result it may run a bit slow on older models without use of a program like FASTER.
 Github: https://github.com/NinjaWeedle/CSRacing-Evolution - If there's a new version of CSRacing II Evolution, you'll find it here first.
 Cemetech topic: https://www.cemetech.net/forum/viewtopic.php?p=299757 - Check out this forum topic for the latest updates on CSRacing II!
 You can also post your time trials records here.
 _________________________________________________________